-Pasta e Fagioli is a traditional Italian dish that translates to pasta and beans.
-With Nonna's tips, this recipe screams comfort food.
+Pasta e Fagioli is a traditional Italian soup with a savory tomato broth, that translates to pasta and beans.
+With Nonna's tips, this recipe is full of flavour and screams comfort food.

 Pasta e Fagioli, which is also known as Pasta Fazool, is a very traditional Italian dish.